zenoamaro/ansible-rethinkdb/README.md

     $ ansible-playbook -i inventory --extra-vars='{...}' main.yml

 To provision a standalone box, start the `boxed` VM, which is a Ubuntu 14.04 box.
-After that, you can login to the admin interface on the host (on `18083` by default) as user `root` and password `root`.
-You will similarly find the API available (on `18086` by default) with the same credentials.
+After that, you can login to the admin interface on port `8080` of address `192.168.33.20` in the private network.
+You will also be able to access cluster management and api on ports `29015` and `28015` respectively.
+Please note that RethinkDB comes without any authentication.

     $ vagrant up boxed